aerisweather/logger-bootstrap/README.md

 # LoggerBootstrap

-Quickly setup logging services for your Node.js app.
+Bootstrap logging services and middleware for your Node.js app.

 ## Why?